JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/reformatting-code/invoking-reformatting-code/index.md

 If you always want to rearrange code at a project level before you commit it, you can use **⌘,** (macOS), **Ctrl+Alt+S** (Windows/Linux) to display the Preferences/Settings and then search for _on commit_.
 The option you want is **Version Control > Commit** and then the **Before Commit** panel.

-Select the checkbox adjacent to the **Reformat Code** check box and press **OK** to always reformat your files prior to commit.
+Select the **Reformat Code** checkbox and press **OK** to always reformat your files prior to commit.
 This will apply to all your languages.

 ![Reformat Code Checkbox Before Commit](reformat-code-checkbox.png)